agnellod/Text-Editor/README.md

 ## Descriptions

-In this project we made a progressive web application that runs in the browser and works offline. the packages used in this project are node.js, express, and a set of webpack dependencies were used to effectively transform the browser based application into a progressive web application.
+In this project we made a progressive web application that runs in the browser and works offline.
+The packages used in this project are node.js, express, and a set of webpack dependencies were used to effectively transform the browser based application into a progressive web application.

 ## Table of Contents